 bearings and these onto the soleplate and check to see that the crankshaft can be

 turned reasonably freely, making any adjustments found necessary.
-Do not be over
+Do not be too concerned

-concerned about a little stiffness, probably a good thing as it proves you have not
+about a little stiffness, probably a good thing, as it proves you have not made parts

-made the parts with a too generous clearance.
-Add the remaining parts a group at
+with a too generous a clearance.
+Add the remaining parts a group at a time, testing